th2-net/th2-grpc-crawler-data-processor/README.md

-# th2 gRPC crawler check2 library
+# th2 gRPC crawler data service library

 This is the template project for creating custom gRPC libraries.
 It contains example proto messages and services. <br>
 Tool generates code from `.proto` files and uploads built packages (`.proto` files and generated code) to specified repositories.